jakewarren/unURLDefense/README.md

-This extension strips URLDefense's tracking from GMail pages.
+This extension strips URLDefense's tracking from GMail and Outlook.
 There are security benefits to after-the-fact click tracking, but I personally don't want reveal which links I click on and when or share awkward links when I forward emails.